Your Frisco team store sells fine until a match-night merch drop crashes the stock Shopify theme

 Custom Shopify development for a Frisco merchant runs $25,000 to $110,000 over 2 to 5 months.
 You go beyond a template when a stadium pro shop, a district retailer, or an event merch operation needs what stock themes cannot do: a timed product drop that survives a match-night rush, in-venue pickup tied to the event calendar, and inventory that syncs between the online store and the point-of-sale on the concourse.
 Shopify themes are perfect for a steady catalog and fragile for an event-driven spike.

 Your Shopify store handles everyday team merch and district retail fine.
-Then a championship moment or an event drop hits, traffic spikes in minutes, the stock theme's cart chokes, inventory oversells because the concourse POS and the website are not truly in sync, and customers see a sold-out item that the warehouse still has.
+Then a championship moment or an event drop hits, traffic spikes in minutes, the stock theme's cart chokes, inventory oversells because the concourse POS (Point of Sale) and the website are not truly in sync, and customers see a sold-out item that the warehouse still has.
 A premium theme and a couple of apps got you here, but they were never built for a synchronized merch rush.

 The Frisco-specific friction is the overlap of online and in-venue selling against an event calendar.
 You sell the same jersey on the website, at the team store, and on the concourse, and a stock theme has no native concept of a timed drop, event-day pickup, or real-time inventory across three sales channels.
 So you throttle launches, oversell, or run a parallel spreadsheet to keep stock honest.